 What is a heritage conservation district?

 A subsection in Part V of the Ontario Heritage Act enables the council of a municipality to designate any defined area or areas of the municipality as a heritage conservation district.
 District designation enables the council of a municipality to manage and guide future change in the district, through adoption of a district plan with policies and guidelines for conservation, protection and enhancement of the area's special character.

 Will heritage designation make property insurance premiums go up?

 Your premiums should not go up as a result of a heritage designation.
 A variety of other reasons cause insurance companies to increase premiums for older buildings if there is a higher level of risk, such as services (out-dated wiring, old heating systems, etc.).
 Some companies do not insure buildings over a certain age.
 Designation itself does not place additional requirements on the insurer and should not affect your premiums.
 The Insurance Bureau of Canada’s brochure on Insuring Your Heritage Home can be accessed here.

-More information on insurance and heritage properties can be found on the Ministry of Culture website.
+More information on insurance and heritage properties can be found on the Ministry of Tourism, Culture and Sport website.

 What is the effect of heritage protection on property values?